TaniaGameiro/TaniaGameiro/README.md

 ### Open your Terminal

-Write the following command to access your ubuntu server, but ensure you modify the ".pem" file information, as well as your ububtu server number:
+Write the following command to access your ubuntu server, but ensure you modify the ".pem" file information, as well as your ubuntu server number:

 `ssh -i ~/.ssh/TaniaG.pem ubuntu@54.172.154.223`